Value: why data products are worth the effort

 Tags: #data products, #measurable data value

-Why data products are actually worth the effort – and how you measure the impact.
+Why data products are worth the effort – and how you measure the impact.

 Why should you care about data products?